cisco/mindmeld/docs/source/train_the_natural_language_processing_classifiers.rst

 The Natural Language Processor (NLP) component of Workbench is tasked with understanding the user's natural language input.
 It analyzes the input using a hierarchy of classification models, with each model assisting the next tier of models by narrowing the problem scope, or in other words, successively narrowing down the “search space”.

-As introduced in [1.3.
-Define the Domain, Intent, Entity and Role Hierarchy], there are a total of four classifiers, applied in the following order:
+As introduced in :doc:`Step 4 </define_the_hierarchy>`, there are a total of four classifiers, applied in the following order:

-#. **Domain Classifier**: For apps that handle conversations across varied topics having their own specialized vocabulary, the domain classifier provides the first level of categorization by classifying the input into one of the pre-defined set of conversational domains.
+#. **Domain Classifier**: For apps that handle conversations across varied topics having their own specialized vocabulary, the domain classifier provides the first level of categorization by classifying the input into a pre-defined set of conversational domains.

 #. **Intent Classifier**: The intent classifier next determines what the user is trying to accomplish by categorizing the input into a set of user intents that the system can handle.